Fomenko-developer/cordova-plugin-statusbar/README.md

 # cordova-plugin-statusbar

 > This is a original cordova status bar fork with a single additional property that allows to control the status bar background transparency.
+> Because the original plugin on ios if it overlays webview doesn't set color

 ## Installation